12rajnish/Blood-Brain-Barrier-Permeability-Prediction/README.md

 Step 2: Install or upgrade following libraries (python, numpy, scikit-learn).

-Step 3: Download and unzip the BBB.zip file.
+Step 3: Download and extract the BBB.rar file.

 Step 4: Save SMILES notation of your compounds in "smiles.smi" file in the extracted folder